ElDersimo/NEAR-practice/README.md

 # NEAR-practice
--This project about NDC(NEAR Development Course)practice
+-This project about NCD practice